APC-SoCIT/APC_2023_2024_T2_NU_F_LLVL_-_KV_Automotive/APC_2023_2024_T2_NU_F_LLVL_-_KV_Automotive/README.md

 ## Notes

 - Ensure that your environment configuration is set up correctly in the `.env` file.
-- For additional configuration options, refer to the project documentation.
+- For additional configuration options for Laravel and Filament, refer to their respective documentation.

 ## Contributing

-If you would like to contribute to [Your Project Name], please follow our [contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute to the Information Management System project, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License